Emergent Pauli blocking in a weakly interacting Bose gas: Theoretical modeling

 While the dynamics of the gas following the quench is immensely complex on the microscopic level, on large scales it exhibits emergent hydrodynamic behavior described by the recent theory of Generalized Hydrodynamics (GHD)~\cite{castro2016emergent, bertini2016transport}.
-For systems near an integrability point the theory provides a coarse grained description for the dynamics, demonstrated by observations in 1D Bose gas experiments~\cite{schemmer2019generalized, malvania2020generalized, PhysRevLett.126.090602}.
-Like the thermodynamic Bethe ansatz, in GHD the thermodynamic properties of a local equilibrium macrostate are encoded in a distribution of rapidities $\rho_p$~\cite{doi:10.1063/1.1664947}.
-Occupied rapidities are considered quasi-particles with an infinite lifetime, while unoccupied rapidities are dubbed holes.
-Together they yield the local density of states $\rho_s$.
-GHD treats dynamics as the hydrodynamic flow of quasi-particles.
-Their propagation velocity is determined by a dressing of the rapidity distribution through local interactions.
-Owing to these interactions, the emergent hydrodynamics of the 1D Bose gas are very different from conventional hydrodynamics~\cite{PhysRevLett.119.195301, bouchoule2021generalized}.
+Starting from equilibrium, the thermodynamic Bethe ansatz encodes the thermodynamic properties of a local equilibrium macrostate in a distribution of occupied rapidities $\rho_{\mathrm{p}} (\theta)$~\cite{doi:10.1063/1.1664947}.
+Given $\rho_{\mathrm{p}} (\theta)$, thermodynamic expectation values of local operators can be computed, such as the atomic density $n = \int_{-\infty}^{\infty} \mathrm{d}\theta \: \rho_{\mathrm{p}}(\theta)$.
+Occupied rapidities are considered fermionic quasi-particles with an infinite lifetime, while unoccupied rapidities are dubbed holes.
+The sum of their respective densities yields the local density of states $\rho_{\mathrm{s}} (\theta)$.
+Assuming local equilibrium, GHD provides a coarse-grained hydrodynamic description valid at large distance- and time-scales for systems near an integrability point.
+Its validity has been demonstrated by several observations in 1D Bose gas experiments~\cite{schemmer2019generalized, malvania2020generalized, PhysRevLett.126.090602}.
+According to the theory, the infinite set of continuity equations associated with the conserved charges can be written as a single kinematic equation for the quasi-particles

-In the box trap the GHD dynamics preserves the rapidity distribution, thus inhibiting thermalization.
-However, if the energy of a particle collision exceeds twice the transverse level spacing, a transverse excitation can occur~\cite{PhysRevLett.126.090602}.
-For such integrability-breaking scattering processes one can associate the in and out states with particles and holes~\cite{PhysRevLett.127.130601}.
-Here, the collision creates two particle-hole pairs, where the rapidities of the particles are much smaller than those of the holes, reflecting the gain in transverse potential energy.
-The Pauli blocking can occur in systems either sufficiently close to the many-body ground state or, as in our case, with a high chemical potential.
-In our system all low rapidity states are filled, forming a Fermi sea~\cite{lieb1963exact}, leaving no states available for the out-going particles of the transverse excitations (see Fig.~\ref{fig:quench_illustration_b}).
+Here, $U(z)$ is the external 1D potential, while the effective velocity $v^{\mathrm{eff}} (\theta)$ is the local propagation velocity of a quasi-particle with rapidity $\theta$.
+The effective velocity accounts for interactions between particles, which in integrable systems manifest as the Wigner delay time associated with the phase shifts occurring under elastic collisions~\cite{PhysRev.98.145, PhysRevB.97.045407}.
+Hence, the emergent GHD of the 1D Bose gas comprises much richer physics than the conventional hydrodynamics~\cite{PhysRevLett.119.195301, bouchoule2022generalized}.
+Expressions for GHD functions can be found in Appendix~\ref{app:theory}.